Why Do Stars Turn Into Red Giants

 Horizontal Branch

 After the helium flash, the star settles into a new phase known as the horizontal branch.
-During this phase, the star fuses helium in its core to produce carbon and oxygen, while also continuing hydrogen fusion in a shell around the core.
+Plus, during this phase, the star fuses helium in its core to produce carbon and oxygen, while also continuing hydrogen fusion in a shell around the core.
 The energy generated by these processes provides the necessary pressure to balance gravity and stabilize the star.

 Asymptotic Giant Branch (AGB)